-Check-in-Check-out Individualized Behavior Plans (tiered approach) Intervention Team Possible Student Study Team Primary Preventions & Interventions: Our expectations are that students, staff, parents, and community: Be Respectful, Be Responsible, Be Safe!
+Check-in-Check-out Individualized Behavior Plans (tiered approach) Intervention Team Possible Student Study Team

+Primary Preventions & Interventions: Our expectations for the students, staff, parents, and community: Be Respectful, Be Responsible, Be Safe!

-Students in grades TK-5 may earn a bracelet when recognized by any staff member for positive behavior, which are focused around Being Respectful, Responsible and Safe.
-We encourage recognition at home for students when they share they earned a bracelet that day.
+Students in grades K-5 may earn Falcon Wing tickets by any staff member for positive behavior, which are focused around Being Respectful, Responsible and Safe.
+A variety of ways for students to redeem Falcon Wings will be offered throughout the year.
+If your student brings home a Falcon Wing, be sure to ask her/him why she/he was given the ticket.